iamtheyammer/fetch-ford-service-manuals/README.md

 ### How do I re-collect my cookies?

-Getting the `cookieString.txt` file correct is probably the most difficult part of running this script.
-To re-collect cookies, follow the instructions in [this](#all-vehicles-get-wiring-data) set of instructions, making sure you:
+Getting the `cookieString.txt` file correct is probably the most difficult part of running this script. **If you haven't watched the [video tutorial](https://youtu.be/Ax8TAndmLhU), please do so.**

+To re-collect cookies, follow the instructions in [the video](https://youtu.be/Ax8TAndmLhU) or [this](#all-vehicles-get-wiring-data) set of instructions, making sure you:

 - Remove the `Cookie: ` part of the header, if you copied it
 - If using Firefox, enabled the `Raw` toggle at the top right of `Request Headers`
+  - For best results, use Chrome
 - Added a `; ` between the first paste and second paste

 If you're still having trouble, [reach out](#can-i-get-helpsupport).